I love my wife. She is my partner and best friend but there are times when I don’t like her all that much.

 It began like this.

-After returning from the supermarket, I parked the car and began unloading bags – but wife didn’t move.
-She remained in the passenger seat and stared straight ahead.
+After returning from the supermarket, I parked the car and began unloading the shopping bags but my wife didn’t move.
+She remained in the passenger seat, staring straight ahead.

 There are no innocent questions asked in a car that is not running.
 She knows that I own but one suit, so I humored her.
 “The blue one,” I said.